DavidShield/spring-boot-gradle-intellij-template/README.md

       if you add dependencies 'compile("org.springframework.boot:spring-boot-starter-thymeleaf")'
       the default web directory will be main/resources/templates

-Examples of html file in templates which can interact with the backend
+Examples of html file in templates which can interact with the backend:

       <!DOCTYPE HTML>
       <html xmlns:th="http://www.thymeleaf.org">
       <head>